aukraine/geolocation_api/README.md

 > - **Logging**: Implement logging to track API requests and responses for debugging purposes.
 > - **Rate Limiting**: Consider implementing rate limiting to prevent abuse.
 > - **Caching**: Implement caching for repeated requests to improve performance.
+> - use secrets to manage important environment variables